vyca2017/content/content/tutorials/freecom/part-4.md

 We now have our frontend setup to authenticate new customers.
 However, from a functionality perspective nothing has actually changed, the app will continue working in the same way that it did before.
 That's why we also need to configure the access control and permissions in the backend to actually restrict data access and make sure the authentication token actually has a purpose.

-To recap, our requirement is that only the customer that is part of a specific `Conversation` should have acccess to the messages that are associated with it, that includes:
+To recap, our requirement is that only the customer that is part of a specific `Conversation` should have access to the messages that are associated with it.
+This includes:

 - Reading messages from that conversation
 - Creating new messages in that conversation